 I visited in December and loved the festive feel of the square.
 They have a show stopper of a Christmas Tree all lit up and there is a lot of festive cheer around this area too.

 2. Find the Magic Brick and make a wish!

-Now, when you’re wandering around the Cathedral Square you may find some bits a little interesting.
-Including a few tiles that look different to the rest.
+Now, when you’re wandering around Cathedral Square you may find some bits a little interesting.
+Including a few tiles that look different from the rest.

 One of those is a set of footprints.
 This is to represent the Baltic Way which took place in 1989.